Joseph Servières

 Joseph Servières (20 July 1781 – 3 February 1826) was an early 19th-century French playwright.

 Biography

-Servieres made good studies in his hometown and came very young to Paris, where upon his arrival he gave several theatre plays which had some success.
+After studying in hos hometown, Servières came to Paris at a very young age.
+Soon after his arrival he wrote and staged several theatre plays which achieved some success.
 He was noticed by Lucien Bonaparte, then interior minister, but soon fell into Napoleon's disfavor.
-In 1807, he married Eugénie Charen, the stepdaughter of the painter Lethière, who was herself a distinguished artist.
-He then accompanied to Italy his stepfather who had been appointed director of the French School in Rome, where he met Lucien, a longtime friend and confidant of Lethière.
+In 1807, he married Eugénie Charen, the stepdaughter of the painter Guillaume Guillon Lethière, who was herself a distinguished artist.
+Servières then accompanied his stepfather to Italy, where the latter had been appointed Director of the French School in Rome.
+There he met Lucien, a longtime friend and confidant of Lethière.